shikaan/shikaan.github.io/content/blog/cache-introduction/index.md

 ---
-title: Reading - Caching Techniques
+title: What is Cache?
-tags: ["webdev", "javascript", "node", "cache"]
+tags: ["cache", "frontend", "backend", "node", "javascript"]
-description: Caching introduction and reading techniques
+description: A gentle introduction to caching and cache techniques
 coverImage: "cover.jpg"
 date: "2018-12-21T00:00:00.000Z"
 commentLink: ""
 ---

+Getting resources or performing complicated operations is usually both slow and expensive.
+The ability to store results of cumbersome operations to prevent them to happen again is called caching, which is the topic of this article.

 # Introduction